Chilcompton: Recreation

 There is a skateboarding park in the north end of the village on the recreational ground, which also has a football pitch, a sports clubhouse and a tennis/basketball court.
 There are two more parks in the village, one of which is in the south end with a 5-a-side football pitch and a small playpark.
 There is another in a small cul-de-sac in the east side of the village.
 The primary school also hosts a multi-sports facility.

 Events

 The village holds a village day fete every year, hosting live acts, games, stalls and foodstuffs, along with guest speakers such as Michael Eavis (owner of Glastonbury Festival).
 There have also been some charity events such as sports relief run-a-mile held in the recreational grounds.
 The primary school hosts summer and winter fairs.
 The village hall holds many events from the team at Take Art, a group providing a variety of entertainment, such as stand-up comedy, musical acts and other entertaining acts.
-The local actors guild (CADS — Chilcompton Amateur Dramatics Society) led by a headmaster of a nearby school, Andrew Morris, put on productions every year, traditionally comic, though recently they have moved to more serious plays, such as Shakespeare's Macbeth.
+The local actors guild (CADS — Chilcompton Amateur Dramatics Society) put on productions every year, traditionally comic, though recently they have moved to more serious plays, such as Shakespeare's Macbeth.

-The Redan Inn won the award for the best rural pub in Mendip in Bloom competition 2006.